Vinietro/portfolio-management-bybit/TROUBLESHOOTING.md

 ### Check Internet Connection
 - Ensure you have a stable internet connection
-- Try accessing Binance.com to verify connectivity
+- Try accessing BingX.com to verify connectivity
 - Check if you're behind a VPN or proxy that might be blocking requests

 ## 6. Rate Limiting

 ### Check Rate Limits
-- Binance has rate limits on API calls
+- BingX has rate limits on API calls
 - If you're making too many requests, wait a few minutes and try again
 - The error might be due to hitting rate limits